 Sometimes even when you know change is coming when it happens it is still a shock.

 1982 while still in college I first used Polaroid film as part of my chosen profession.
 Yes I had used Polaroid before, my parents had a huge Polaroid camera I think we got it in the late 1960's or early 70's.
 It was great and we took it everywhere.
-Polaroid Automatic 350

-5466959 I then used for the next 17 years all variates of Polaroid film.
+But in college I began using it as part of my professional photography.
+I then used for the next 17 years all variates of Polaroid film.
 During the height of my professional photography career I would use two or three boxes of film a day.
 To check lighting, proof shots for clients, record ideas, ok locations,props, models with art directors.I cannot imagine shooting without it.
 I even carried a timer and thermometer with me to use the film as a backup to my light meter.
 (Polaroid develops at a precise rate according to time and temp)With that knowledge and a good lab I very rarely had over or under exposed film.

 About 2 years ago I first heard rumblings that Polaroid would be ceasing production but today I read on a web site imaginginfo.com that December 2008 is the last month of production.
 No more, the end, find something else to use, start stockpiling.